 Local councils administer the fund according to Scottish Government legislation and guidance; the Scottish Welfare Fund can make crisis grants, or community care grants, and these do not have to be repaid.

-There is national guidance set up for the whole of Scotland, but there are some differences in the way the fund operates locally.
-For example some local authorities may offer a grant for a specific item, whereas other may offer assistance in kind (such as vouchers for food or a store card with money placed on it).
+There are some differences in how the fund works locally: some councils may offer a grant for a specific item, whereas other may offer assistance in kind (such as vouchers for food or a store card).

 The Scottish Welfare Fund is made up of two separate grants – a crisis grant and community care grant.

 A community care grant aims to help with the costs that are involved to remain as independent as possible at home and prevent the need to for institutional care.